mikhos001/newsbot/README.md

 - Generates random funny news using the DeepSeek API.
 - Sends the generated news to a specified Telegram channel.
-- Scheduled to run every hour.
+- Scheduled to run every 2 hour 10-22.

 ## Prerequisites